Close the CX Gap with Proven Personalization Capabilities

 Those kinds of results are great, but also critical in the age of the Experience Gap.
 More specifically, the cost of acquiring new customers is on the rise—by some estimates, 25% per year—but lifetime customer value (LCV) remains relatively flat.
 At this rate, acquisitions costs will soon outstrip lifetime customer value (LCV)—obviously an untenable situation for any brand.

-That’s where personalization comes in.
+That’s where personalization capabilities come in.
 It is a demonstrated way to grow LCV and close that Experience Gap.

 Know Where to Start—and Avoid the Hype